billli5211/infodigger/README.md

 # infodigger

-This project is based on crawler4j, which is basically an engine to crawl data. infodigger supports customized configuration to crawl information from web sites, hanlding the retrieved inforamtion by storing pages/images, and by generating statical csv files.
+This project is based on crawler4j, which is basically an engine to crawl data.
+InfoDigger supports customized configuration used for crawling information from web sites; handles the retrieved inforamtion by storing pages/images, and by generating statistical csv files.

-Also if enabled, infodigger can automatically update images to aliyun OSS cloud space, and upload pages to your remote sftp server.
+Also if enabled, infodigger can automatically update images to aliyun OSS cloud space, and upload pages to the remote sftp server.